 All About Bingo Bonus Offers

-If you play online bingo then you’re going to be inundated with bingo bonus offers.
-These are initially incentives offered by brands to encourage you to sign up and join them.
-They come in all shapes and sizes and so here’s a handy guide to explain what’s what when you play bingo.
+If you play online bingo then you’re going to come across bonus offers.
+These are incentives offered by brands to encourage you to sign up and join them or to continue being a depositor.
+These bonuse come in all shapes and sizes.
+And with recent changes to how bonuses are awarded they’ve got a tad more complicated.
+Once it was easy to differentiate between a no deposit bonus and first deposit bonus.
+Now we have to consider spins, bonus spins, whether free is free and also wagering terms.
+So here’s a handy guide to explain what’s what in the bonus terms when you play bingo.

+Some sites will offer you slot spins as a welcome incentive.
+Instead of playing bingo you play on a selected slot and any winnings offered as a bonus or cash prize.
+No wagering sites such as those on the Real Money Network will offer cash, but the prizes are capped.
+If wins from the spins attract a wagering term then be wary.
 Slots and casino bonuses attract higher wagering requirements so just be wary.
 You don’t have to use bonus cash – and in some cases, especially where wagering requirements are high, it may be more prudent not to use a bonus.
 Our best advice is read the terms carefully!!